AmccartyA/Credit_Risk_Analysis/README.md

 ## Summary

 When working with machine learning data, using the model with the best accuracy will help determine the most likely future outcome.
-With the accuracy being low on most of the models, I would keep with the Easy ensemble classifiers to best predict credit risk.
+With the accuracy score being around 70% for all but one model.
+With a Score of 94%, I would reccomend we go with the Easy Ensemble AdaBoost Classifier when determining Credit Risk.